-Endorsed textbooks are listed here.
-Endorsed textbooks have been written to be closely aligned to the syllabus they support, and have been through a detailed quality assurance process.
-Textbooks for this syllabus are the ideal resource to be used alongside this scheme of work as they cover each learning objective.
+Endorsed textbooks have been written to be closely aligned to the syllabus they support and have been through a detailed quality assurance process.
+All textbooks endorsed by Cambridge International for this syllabus are the ideal resource to be used alongside this scheme of work as they cover each learning objective.
+In addition to reading the syllabus, teachers should refer to the updated specimen assessment materials.